Ricardo Pinto (baseball): Philadelphia Phillies (second stint)

 On February 18, 2024, Pinto signed a minor league contract to return to the Phillies.
 On April 2, he had his contract selected to the active roster.
 He made his return to the MLB that night, earning his first career save while pitching 4 innings in a win over the Cincinnati Reds.
 In 6 appearances for Philadelphia, Pinto struggled to a 10.97 ERA with 8 strikeouts across 10 2/3 innings of work.
 He was designated for assignment on April 28 when Taijuan Walker returned from the injured list.
 Pinto elected free agency after clearing waivers on May 2.
 He was re-signed to a minor league contract on May 9.
 In 16 games (6 starts) for the Triple–A Lehigh Valley IronPigs, Pinto posted a 4–1 record and 5.27 ERA with 40 strikeouts across 56 1/3 innings pitched.
 He was released by the Phillies organization on August 12.

 Diablos Rojos del México (second stint)

 On January 29, 2025, Pinto signed with the Diablos Rojos del México of the Mexican League.
+He made 12 starts for México, logging a 2-1 record and 5.62 ERA with 35 strikeouts across 49 2/3 innings pitched.
+With the team, Pinto won the Serie del Rey.